ecotesa/NYC-trip/Trip-planning.md

 #### Day 6 - Friday `Dec-08`
 ##### At day:
     - CityPass: Top of the Rock Observatory
-    - CityPass: Big Bus 1-Day Downtown & Uptown Hop-on Hop-off Tour
+    - CityPass: 9/11 Memorial and Museum
     - Independent: 5th Ave walk
     - Maybe: 6th Ave walk
 ##### At night: